Kutchup/Kutchup.github.io/README.md

        └── index.html
 ```

-Learn the HTML link syntax. `/page` starts from root. `./page` starts from current working directory (CWD). `../page` starts from one directory up from CWD. `page` is relative to CWD. `page/` indicates that `page` is a foler type.
+Learn the html link syntax. `/page` starts from root. `./page` starts from current working directory (CWD). `../page` starts from one directory up from CWD. `page` is relative to CWD. `page/` indicates that `page` is a foler type.
 Other files types are indicated with a following `.` such as `page.html`.

 A server always provides `index.html` from a folder type.